Individual Arts Awards: Media Artists

 - Application Type

-This program assists independent professional media artists to create specific projects.
-The BCAC defines media arts as works in film, video, audio/sound art and new media, including new information and communications technologies used for artistic expression.
+Individual Arts Awards: Media Artists assists independent media artists with the creation of specific projects.
+The BC Arts Council defines media arts as works in film, video, audio/sound art and new media, including new information and communications technologies used for artistic expression.

 Awards are available to support the creation of new works.
-Applications may be made by individuals or a collaboration of two or more artists who share creative control of a project.
+Applications may be made by individuals or on behalf of a collaboration of two or more artists sharing creative control of a project.

 Who Can Apply

-- Be a professional media artist who has completed all basic training (not necessarily in academic institutions) and is not enrolled in full-time studies.
+- Be a professional media artist, who has completed all basic training (not necessarily in academic institutions);

-- Have submitted all required final reports on previous BC Arts Council grants as of the deadline date for this program
+- Have submitted any outstanding final reports on previous BC Arts Council grants by the submission deadline date for this program; and

 How to Apply